Empire-Strikes-Back/Kuiil/readme.txt

-i use no libraries - only swing textarea and canvas i use one thread player sees me in my entirety within window from start
+i use no libraries - only swing textarea and canvas i use one thread player sees me in my entirety within window from start my window has fixed size and is no more than a third of screen